fergplace/HTMS_Amber/docs_maker/source/how_to_install.md

-# HTMS_Amber: Alanine & Non-Alanine Scanning Pipeline
+# HTMS_Amber: High-Throughput Mutational Scanning Pipeline with mmpbsa.py
 ---
 ### Summary
-This package aims to improve upon the base Alanine scanning method within [Amber](https://ambermd.org/) by offering a rapid and easily accessible computational tool for calculating changes in Binding Free Energy ($\Delta\Delta G_{bind}$) for in silico mutations.
+This package aims to improve upon the base Alanine scanning method within [Amber](https://ambermd.org/) by offering a rapid and easily accessible computational tool for calculating changes in Binding Free Energy ($\Delta\Delta G_{bind}$) via mmpbsa.py for in silico mutations.

+The package supports all amino acid mutations, including single-point and multi-point mutations.
+Furthermore, a case study involving SARS-CoV-2 variants and the human ACE2 receptor is provided in the examples section.

 For more details on running simulations, see the Usage Section below.
 ---

 # Installation